Kondo overscreening in the presence of superconductivity: The zero mode Phase

 \section{The zero mode Phase}

 When the impurity parameter $d$ takes the purely imaginary value $d= i\delta$ where $\frac{1}{2}<\delta<1$, the impurity is in the zero mode phase as shown in the phase diagram Fig.\ref{fig:phasediag}.
-In this regime, the ground state is composed of the 2-string solutions and a hole with the root density given by
+In this regime, the ground state is composed of 2-strings and a hole, with the root density given by

 Just as in the Kondo phase, the impurity is overscreened by the multiparticle Kondo cloud, and the spin of the ground state is